 The Company provides for income taxes at the end of each interim period based on the estimated effective tax rate for the full fiscal year.
 Cumulative adjustments to the tax provision are recorded in the interim period in which a change in the estimated annual effective rate is determined.
-During the quarter ended August 31, 2005, the IRS completed an examination of the Company's United States income tax returns for fiscal years through 2002.
-The provision for taxes in the third quarter of fiscal 2005 included a tax benefit of \$3.8 million resulting from the reversal of previously established income tax liabilities that were no longer required.
+The IRS is currently examining the Company's United States income tax returns for fiscal years through 2002.
+The Company has provided reserves for certain tax matters, both domestic and foreign, which it believes could result in additional tax being due.
+Any additional assessment or reduction of these contingent liabilities will be reflected in the Company's effective tax rate in the period when the audit is completed.